 Encryption keys are specific to Management Zones.
-This means that a removable data drive encrypted in one zone with the No unlock password setting enabled in the Microsoft Data Encryption policy cannot be opened on a device registered in another zone because the two zones do not automatically share keys.
+This means that a file encrypted in one zone cannot be opened on a device registered in another zone because the two zones do not automatically share keys.

-If you have multiple zones and want to enable devices in all zones to open encrypted removable drives regardless of the zone in which they were encrypted or the settings configured in the Microsoft Data Encryption policy, you can manually share encryption keys by exporting them from one zone and importing them into another.
+If you have multiple zones and want to enable devices in all zones to open encrypted files regardless of the zone in which they were encrypted, you can manually share encryption keys by exporting them from one zone and importing them into another.
 For instructions, see Exporting Encryption Keys and Importing Encryption Keys.